 Megan sings frequently with many of the most prestigious ensembles in North America including The Choir of Trinity Wall Street, The Clarion Music Society, The American Classical Orchestra, True Concord, The Santa Fe Desert Chorale, Yale Choral Artists, Blue Heron and Ensemble Origo.

-Born and raised in Sherwood Park, Alberta, Megan now pursues an active performance career based in New York City.
+Born and raised in Sherwood Park, Alberta, Megan now pursues an active performance career based in Montreal, Quebec.
 She received her MMus from Yale University and her BMus from the University of Alberta.